utensil/forest/REUSE.md

-This example forest bundles code that was written by Jonathan Sterling with (minified) components from the KaTeX project, as well as webfonts for [Inria Sans](https://github.com/BlackFoundryCom/InriaFonts).
+This repo was based on example forest bundles code that was written by Jonathan Sterling with (minified) components from the KaTeX project, as well as webfonts for [Inria Sans](https://github.com/BlackFoundryCom/InriaFonts).

 1. Distributed under the CC0 License are the files `assets/forest.xsl`, `assets/forester.js`, `assets/forester.sty`, `assets/style.css`,